You can connect to an RDS instance through the MySQL client.

 - Enter the RDS connection information.

-Host: Enter the intranet or Internet address of the RDS instance by referring to Background information of this article.
+- Host: Enter the intranet or Internet IP address allowed to access the RDS instance by referring to Background information of this document.
 You can view the address and port information as follows:

 - Log on to the RDS console.